yyy-tom/FYP-LLM/docs/model-selection/MODEL_SELECTION_JUSTIFICATION.md

 # Model Selection Justification - Qwen 2.5 for Mental Health Counseling

+> **📚 Citations:** All claims, statistics, and technical details in this document are supported by proper academic citations.
+See `CITATIONS.md` in this directory for complete references in APA 7th edition format.

 ## Executive Summary

 This document justifies the selection of **Qwen 2.5** (7B and 14B variants) as the foundation model for our mental health counseling chatbot.
 The decision is based on technical capabilities, cost-effectiveness, privacy considerations, and domain-specific requirements for mental health applications.